|

 No 8 - Auschwitz Birkenau

+This site really makes your emotions turned upside down.
 I will not comment this more than, everyone should pay a visit here to understand what happened and hopefully learn from it.
+Some short facts from UNESCO homepage: German Nazi

-The fortified walls, barbed wire, platforms, barracks, gallows, gas chambers and cremation ovens show the conditions within which the Nazi genocide took place in the former concentration and extermination camp of Auschwitz-Birkenau, the largest in the Third Reich.
-According to historical investigations, 1.5 million people, among them a great number of Jews, were systematically starved, tortured and murdered in this camp, the symbol of humanity's cruelty to its fellow human beings in the 20th century.
+camp of Auschwitz-Birkenau, the largest in the Third Reich.
+According to historical investigations, 1.5 million people, among them a great number of Jews, were systematically starved, tortured and murdered in this camp, the symbol of humanity's cruelty to

 "Arbeit macht frei"